Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Introduction

-Here we present a realisation of spatially extended lasing supermodes formed by coherent in-plane coupling between individually pumped lasing states with all-optical control over the geometry of phase-locked lasing domains at room temperature in the weak light-matter coupling regime.
+Here we present a realisation of spatially extended lasing states, or ``supermodes``, formed by coherent in-plane coupling between individually pumped lasing states with all-optical control over the geometry of phase-locked lasing domains at room temperature in the weak light-matter coupling regime.
 We demonstrate electrical control over mutual coupling between the lasing states allowing for a wide-range shaping of the near- and far-field of the arrays of coherently coupled emitters, see Fig.~\ref{fig:schematic}(a) for schematic.
 We utilize a liquid crystal (LC) dye-filled microcavity (LCMC) in the weak light-matter coupling regime, with the photonic wavefunction of the supermode directly accessible by measuring the emission intensity in real space.
 From here on, a single ``lasing state'' refers to a spatially localized emission site (node) in the microcavity plane that is being optically pumped above threshold with a corresponding tightly focused, normal incidence, nonresonant Gaussian beam.
+The term ``supermode``~[\cite{Paoli1984, Mehuys1998, Ginis2023}] is used here to refer to the spatially extended coherent lasing state consisting of two or more phase-locked spatially separated and individually pumped lasing spots, which are coupled via in-plane coherent photon exchange.
 By optically reconfiguring the profile of the incident nonresonant excitation beam into multiple spots, one can easily control the pumping geometry and arbitrary shape of the resulting extended lasing state.
 The ballistic near field coupling, and subsequent synchronization, between individual lasing states in the plane of the cavity is defined by their in-plane photon momentum component which determines their mutual overlap between the pumped gain regions.
-Amazingly, the coupling can be controlled electrically by applying a voltage to the LC-filled microcavity, see Fig.~\ref{fig:schematic}(a,b), which rotates the birefringent molecules, changing the dielectric cavity tensor, and subsequently the in-plane dispersion relation of the cavity photons.
-At higher voltages, where the transverse electric (TE) mode is tuned into resonance with the next order transverse magnetic (TM) mode of opposite parity~\cite{Rechcinska_Science2019} an effective Rashba-Dresselhaus (RD) spin-orbit coupling (SOC) of the photon dispersion emerges, providing a way to realise spin-selective directional coupling of lasing states~\cite{LempickaMirek2024}.
+Hence, the coupling can be controlled electrically by applying a voltage to the LC-filled microcavity, see Fig.~\ref{fig:schematic}(a,b), which rotates the birefringent molecules, changing the dielectric cavity tensor, and subsequently the in-plane dispersion relation of the cavity photons.
+At higher voltages, where the transverse electric (TE) mode is tuned into resonance with the next order transverse magnetic (TM) mode of opposite parity~\cite{Rechcinska_Science2019} an effective Rashba-Dresselhaus (RD) spin-orbit coupling (SOC) of the photon dispersion emerges ~\cite{LempickaMirek2024}, providing a way to realise spin-selective directional coupling of lasing states.
 We further investigate the polarization inheritance properties of the system and realize the unconventional coupling regime between lasing states extending beyond the nearest-neighbour approximation.
-Based on the demonstrated properties of our system new class of photonic systems can be developed with unexpected functionality of all-optical reconfigurable geometry, in-plane coherence control and electrical tuneability at room temperature, paving the way towards all-optical computing and lattice physics on chip in the weak light-matter coupling regime.
+Based on the demonstrated properties of our material platform new class of photonic systems can be developed with unexpected functionality of all-optical reconfigurable geometry, in-plane coherence control and electrical tuneability at room temperature, paving the way towards all-optical computing and lattice physics on chip in the weak light-matter coupling regime.